 Instructions

-- Measure out the lye and the water in separate, non-reactive containers, using a digital scale.
+- Make the lye water.
+Measure out the lye and the water in separate, non-reactive containers, using a digital scale.
 Combine the lye and the water and stir until dissolved.
 The lye solution will heat up as the result of a chemical reaction.
 Be careful of fumes, heat, and the corrosive solution.
 Set the cup aside to cool in a very safe place.

-- Measure out the oils in separate containers and place them in a pot.
+- Heat the oils.
+Measure out the oils in separate containers and place them in a pot.
 Add 1 teaspoon of the lemon zest.
 Melt over medium low heat until fully melted and about 130-140 degrees.
 Remove from the heat and set aside to cool.

 Video